2026 Family Guide

 FROM POINTS NORTH & WEST: NEW YORK CITY, NASSAU COUNTIES & WESTCHESTER

-Queens Midtown Tunnel to the Long Island Expressway to Exit 49S or Throgs Neck Bridge to Clearview Expressway to Long Island Express- way to Exit 49S.
+Queens Midtown Tunnel to the Long Island Expressway to Exit 49S or Throgs Neck Bridge to Clearview Expressway to Long Island Expressway to Exit 49S.
 Continue on the service road, parallel to the Expressway, for 3 lights to Pinelawn Road.
-Turn Right onto Pinelawn for 6 lights (there is a left hand turning lane at the 6th light).
+Turn Right onto Pinelawn for 6 lights (there is a left-hand turning lane at the 6th light).
 Turn left onto Colonial Springs Road.
 The entrance is 1 mile on your left.

 Belt Parkway to Southern State Parkway, Exit 35 (Wellwood Avenue).
 Follow Wellwood Avenue, north, past the Long Island National Cemetery, just past Newsday.
-Turn right after Newsday onto Colonial Springs Road.
+Turn right onto Colonial Springs Road.
 The entrance is 1 mile on your left.

 FROM POINTS EAST-SUFFOLK COUNTY

 To Exit 49N.
 At the traffic light on the exit ramp turn left onto Pinelawn Road.
 Cross over the Expressway heading south on Pinelawn Road.
-Continue on Pinelawn for 7 lights (there is a left hand turning lane at the 7th light).
+Continue on Pinelawn for 7 lights (there is a left-hand turning lane at the 7th light).
 Turn left onto Colonial Springs Road.
 The entrance is 1 mile on your left.

 VIA THE LONG ISLAND RAILROAD